Kelocker/venvat/README.md

 For questions, issues, or support with venvat, please open an issue on the [GitHub issues page](https://github.com/Kelocker/venvat/issues).

 ## How to Contribute
 Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+If you'd like to contribute, please fork the repository and create a feature branch.
+Pull requests are warmly encouraged.
+For more details, please refer to our [CONTRIBUTING.md](https://github.com/Kelocker/venvat/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/Kelocker/venvat/blob/main/CODE_OF_CONDUCT.md).